chasefranks/chasefranks.github.io/_posts/2017-07-04-pipeline-as-code.md

 ![stages](/images/create-pipeline-4.png)

-This project actually produces a Docker container that packages up the Spring Boot runnable jar, and publishes this jar to DockerHub.
-Remember the Jenkinsfile tagged the image with dev and dev-shortCommitSha where the shortCommit was the first 8 hex digits of the commit sha
+This project actually produces a Docker container.
+The mvn package produces the jar, and if you know a little about Spring Boot, you know that the jar is *runnable* which means it contains a stand-alone application that can be run with ```java -jar my-app.jar```.
+All it needs to run is a Java environment, so we wrap the jar in a Docker image with Java already installed.
+This is specified by the Dockerfile in the project root.
+This image is then published to DockerHub.
+Remember the Jenkinsfile tagged the image with dev and dev-shortCommitSha where the shortCommit was the first 8 hex digits of the commit sha, so this means we can always trace the image back to the commit from which it was built.

 ![docker-build detail](/images/create-pipeline-5.png)